eecs489staff/a1-sockets-mininet/docs/readme.md

 The autograder will be released about halfway through the assignment.
 Instructions for submission are [here](#submission-instr).
 It is not meant to be your primary source of testing/debugging, but is rather intended for you to see your overall progress.

-<a name="part2"></a>
-## Part 2: Mininet Tutorial

-To test `iPerfer`, you will learn how to use Mininet to create virtual networks and run simple experiments.
-According to the [Mininet website](http://mininet.org/), *Mininet creates a realistic virtual network, running real kernel, switch and application code, on a single machine (VM or native), in seconds, with a single command.* We will use Mininet in programming assignments throughout the semester.

-### Running Mininet

-It is best advised to run Mininet in a virtual machine (VM).
-We will be using [VirtualBox](https://www.virtualbox.org/), which is a free and open-source hypervisor.
-Please download and install the latest version of VirtualBox.

-You will be using our VM image ([link here](https://www.dropbox.com/s/r5mi9bv4iqjsn3o/EECS489VM-A1-1804-v3.ova?dl=0)) with Mininet 2.3 pre-installed.
-Please download and import the VM image into VirtualBox.
-To transfer files to/from your VM you can use the Shared Folder feature provided in VirtualBox.
-We will go over this in more detail in discussion.

-You are welcome to try to set up your own testing environment using the methods outlined in options 2 and 3 [here](http://mininet.org/download/#option-2-native-installation-from-source), however we will only officially be supporting the provided VM above.

-### Mininet Walkthrough

-Once you have a Mininet VM, you should complete the following sections of the standard [Mininet walkthrough](http://mininet.org/walkthrough/):

-* All of Part 1, except the section "Start Wireshark"
-* The first four sections of Part 2—"Run a Regression Test", "Changing Topology Size and Type", "Link variations", and "Adjustable Verbosity"
-* All of Part 3

-At some points, the walkthrough will talk about software-defined networking (SDN) and OpenFlow.
-We will discuss these during the second half of the semester, so you do not need to understand what they mean right now; you just need to know how to run and interact with Mininet.
-We will review using mininet in discussion as well.

-> You do not need to submit anything for this part of the assignment.

 <a name="part3"></a>
 ## Part 3: Measurements in Mininet